postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 #### Requesting environment access

-If you need to update the initial value of a variable in an environment you have readonly access to, you can request edit access.
+If you need to update the initial value of a variable in an environment you have read-only access to, you can request edit access.
 Open the environment from __Environments__ on the left of Postman and click __Request Access__.

 [![Viewer role on environment](https://assets.postman.com/postman-docs/environment-request-access-v9.1.jpg)](https://assets.postman.com/postman-docs/environment-request-access-v9.1.jpg)